diegoluna1980/GNSS_cal_tools/README.md

 # GNSS_cal_tools

-GNSS_cal_tools is a set of tools to transfer the calibration from one GNSS station to another.
+GNSS_cal_tools is a set of tools to transfer the calibration from one GNSS station (Reference Station) to another (Device Under Test station).

 ## Description